Discharge Instructions for Lumpectomy or Breast Biopsy

 Place an ice pack over the bandaged incision for no longer than 20 minutes at a time.
 Do this as instructed by your healthcare provider.
 To make an ice pack, put ice cubes in a plastic bag that seals at the top.
 Wrap the bag in a clean, thin towel or cloth.
 Never put ice or an ice pack directly on the skin.

-If your incision has been closed with glue, don't apply lotion, ointments, or creams to the area.
+If your incision has been closed with glue, don’t apply lotion, ointments, or creams to the area.
 Doing so can cause the glue to dissolve.
-Skin glue usually falls off on its own in 5 to 10 days.

 If strips of tape have been used to close your incision, don’t pull them off.
 Let them fall off on their own.